Photovoltaic Frequently Asked Questions

 • Why is the specific annual yield for amorphous modules better than for monocrystalline modules, even when the systems are the same size?

-The decisive factor for the yield is the part load efficiency.
-In this area, amorphous modules usually have a better efficiency than monocrystalline modules.
-The part load efficiency is presented in the efficiency characteristic curve which can be displayed under Databases > PV Module > 'U/I Char. - Part Load' by clicking the 'Efficiency Char.
+The decisive factor for the yield is the part-load efficiency.
+In this respect amorphous modules usually have a better efficiency than monocrystalline modules.
+The part-load efficiency is presented in the efficiency characteristic curve which can be displayed under Databases > PV Module > 'U/I Char. - Part Load' by clicking the 'Efficiency Char.
 Curve' button.

 Back to top